ParticulaCode/FoundryVTT-GoDice/README.md

 ![gdcomp](https://github.com/ParticulaCode/FoundryVTT-GoDice/assets/58478137/a8c2613c-c38f-4a15-9075-1a989f006ce5)

 * If you click on Submit without rolling your dice, Foundry will randomly pick the dice outcome for you

-* How to cancel and reroll one of my dice?